-When you reach your savings goal and are ready to make your purchase, an invoice along with a signed savings withdrawal slip are submitted to Interfaith Housing Service.
-IHS makes arrangements to draw one-third of the amount requested from your savings account.
-An IHS check is prepared for the remaining two-thirds of the amount due.
-Both the check from your account and the IHS check are sent directly to the vendor from who the asset is being purchased (i.e. university, mortgage company, etc.).
-This process can take up to 30 days.
-Participants must contact IHS in advance to ensure that a qualified asset is being purchased and to allow enough time for payment to be processed.
+When you reach your savings goal and are ready to make your purchase, an invoice along with a signed savings withdrawal slip are submitted to Interfaith Housing & Community Services.
+Interfaith makes arrangements to draw one-third of the amount requested from your savings account.
+A check from Interfaith is prepared for the remaining two-thirds of the amount due.
+Both the check from your account and the Interfaith check are sent directly to the vendor from who the asset is being purchased (i.e. university, title company, etc.).

 In what counties are CASH savings accounts available?

 The IDA Program is available across all of Kansas.
-As of spring 2015 there were program participants in 85 of 105 Kansas counties.
 If you live anywhere in the state of Kansas, you can apply.

-If you would like to attend a meeting or get more information about the IDA Program, please contact Interfaith Housing Services today.
-Just like we helped others, we are waiting to help you, too.
+If you would like more information about the IDA Program, please contact Interfaith Housing & Community Services today.